All graphs have tree-decompositions displaying their topological ends: A tree-decomposition distinguishing the topological ends

 \begin{sublem} Any undirected path $P$ joining two vertices $v$ and $w$ contains a vertex $u$ such that $vPu$ and $wPu$ are directed paths which are directed towards $u$. \end{sublem}

-\begin{proof} It suffices to show that $P$ contains at most one vertex of out-degree 0 on $P$.
-If it contained two such vertices then between them would be a vertex of out-degree 2, which is impossible by \autoref{deg-lem}. \end{proof}
+\begin{proof} It suffices to show that the path $P$ contains at most one vertex of out-degree zero on $P$.
+If it contained two such vertices, then between them would be a vertex of out-degree two, which is impossible by \autoref{deg-lem}. \end{proof}

-We define $\Xcal$ as the union of sets $\Xcal_C$, one for each component $C$ of $H$.
-The $\Xcal_C$ are defined as follows: If $C$ has a vertex $v_C$ of out-degree $0$, then by \autoref{path} $C$ cannot contain a second such vertex and for any other vertex $v$ in $C$, there is a directed path from $v$ to $v_C$ directed towards $v_C$.
-Hence $v_C$ includes any other $v\in V(C)$.
-We let $\Xcal_C=\{v_C\}$.
+We define the set $\Xcal$ as the union of sets $\Xcal_K$, one for each component $K$ of $H$.
+The sets $\Xcal_K$ are defined as follows.
+If a component $K$ contains a vertex $v_K$ of out-degree $0$, then by \autoref{path} $K$ cannot contain a second such vertex and for any other vertex $v$ in the component $K$, there is a directed path from $v$ to the vertex $v_K$ directed towards $v_K$.
+Hence the side $v_K$ includes any other the side $v$ that is a vertex of the component $K$.
+We choose for $\Xcal_K$ the unique separation in $\Ncal$ with the side $v_K$; here the uniqueness follows from the fact that proper separations are uniquely determined by one of their sides.